Hello kind readers (and robots):

 Most visitors are not really planning on spend any more time than is necessary in Managua.
 This is because there is not much to see in the capital city as opposed to the lovely colonial towns, the brilliant beaches, and the wonderful nature reserves and other protected areas.
 Let’s face it, Managua is hot, dusty, and for the most part, an ugly and sad reminder that Nicaragua is a developing country that has quite a far bit to go in terms of making the city a real jewel as some capital cities around the world are.
 (This ain’t Paree or London-town pardner!)

-That is not to say that it does not have its redeeming qualities, far from it, only that the things one appreciates about Managua don’t generally come to you on the first impression.
+That is not to say that Managua does not have its redeeming qualities that are worth seeing, far from it, only that the things one appreciates about Managua don’t generally come to you on the first impression.
 (For some, if ever!)
 No worries, the point is that sometimes you do need to spend some time in Managua.
 This is the point of this post, when it is a good idea to spend a night or two in Managua and where would you want to stay during that time?

 You might want to stay on your first (or last) night in Managua when:

 - Your incoming flight arrives late in the day and you will just want to get a bite to eat, try your first Toña beer and get somewhere nice to spend the night.